 SafeRide Transport: Regional service with a focus on child transport.
 Platform model, limited local San Diego coverage for SAN-specific trips.

 Elite Green Transportation (EGT): Local San Diego direct operator.
 Named driver confirmed 24h in advance.
 Three-checkpoint parent notification.
 No substitutions.
 TCP Licensed.
-100% electric fleet — BMW i7 or Rivian R1S.
-Direct owner line at (858) 585-6957.
+100% electric fleet — BMW i7, Rivian R1S, or Cadillac Escalade IQ-L. Direct owner line at (858) 522-0264.

 What to Tell Your Teenager Before the Pickup